gageracer/edithor/example/uiresult.md

 **Segment 20:** (466 characters)

 Finally: "I don't fully understand it myself.
 When I died, I didn't go to heaven or hell or just... nothing.
 I went somewhere in between.
 A place where I can see the living, see the future, see the threads of what might happen.
 But I can't interact except through this.
 Through your phone.
 Through small warnings.
-It's like being trapped behind a window, watching life happen, able to tap on the glass but never break through."
+It's like being trapped behind a window, watching life happen, able to tap on the glass but never break through.".
 I felt my heart break all over again.

 **Segment 21:** (449 characters)